vivek4879/WorkoutTracker/sprint1.md

    - Secure API endpoints with *JWT-based authentication*.
    - Implement error handling and response validation on the frontend.

-8. *Unit & Integration Testing*
-   - Write test cases for authentication flows using *Jest, React Testing Library (Frontend)* and *Go/Node.js testing frameworks (Backend)*.
-   - Ensure API endpoints are covered with unit and integration tests.

-9. *Swagger API Documentation*
+8. *Swagger API Documentation*
    - Integrate *Swagger (OpenAPI)* for API documentation.
    - Enable automatic API contract generation for easy debugging and testing.
    - Provide example request-response structures for better API usability.

+9. *Profile Deletion*
+   - User should be able to delete profile.
 ---